sunnyfloyd/master-notes/python/django/django.md

 ```

 - `on_delete=models.CASCADE` ensures that all records that reference deleted record from foreign table are also deleted.
 The behaviour can be altered based on the passed argument like `models.PROTECT`.
 [Full list of arguments that can be passed to `on_delete`](https://docs.djangoproject.com/en/3.0/ref/models/fields/#django.db.models.ForeignKey.on_delete).

+- If you do not define the `related_name` attribute in relationship model fields, Django will use the name of the model in lowercase, followed by _set (that is, modelname_set) to name the relationship of the related object to the object of the model, where this relationship has been defined.

 - `auto_now_add` and `auto_now` are mutually exclusive: former one adds a date to the field during object creation, whereas the latter updates it every time the `save()` method is called.